SurelyNotLiam/NodeJs-WeatherApp/README.md

 - [X] Moved Sensitive Information to .env which is added to .gitignore

 This is my journey into web development.
 It may look easy and poorly done, but it's more for my benefit than anyone else's.
 Everyone has to start somewhere, right?

+Note: This repository may contain old API keys.
+These have been revoked, and new ones have been created.